LaymanBrian/LaymanBrian/README.md

 - 👋 Hi, I’m @LaymanBrian
 - 👀 I’m interested in c# and dotnet
-- 🌱 I’m currently learning asp.net mvc
+- 🌱 I’m currently learning asp.net core mvc
 - 💞️ I’m looking to collaborate on c#
 - 📫 How to reach me asd1366464124@gmail.com